CuriousOne23/WhenMathPrays/ARCHITECTURE.md

 ## Design Principles
 - **Structured Programming:** Code is organized into clear classes and functions with well-defined responsibilities.
 - **Separation of Concerns:** Model, view, and controller logic are separated for maintainability.
+- **Single Source of Truth:** Primitive metadata centralized in one module; configuration values loaded from one file.
+- **Configuration Over Code:** User preferences externalized to JSON config file with sensible defaults.
 - **Extensibility:** Objects are designed to be extended or modified as new features are added.
 - **Debuggability:** State is explicit and easy to inspect; marker objects centralize event state.